alackles/alackles.github.io/_projects/4-etc-project.markdown

 Things that haven't made it to full projecthood yet.
 Such things include:

  * Information theory and the evolution of genomic architectures
- * Genetic programming bloat and biological cancer
+ * Standards-based grading in classrooms